NHS backlog data analysis

 The combination of ongoing pressure on services, the backlog of care and chronic workforce shortages means waiting times have increased to record highs.

-The number of patients waiting over 12 hours from decision to admission increased by 35% since September 2023, and stood at 44,655 in October 2023.
-This is similar to October 2022 (43,792), and 62 times as high as it was in October 2019 (458).
-Note that this number also represents an underestimate of actual waiting times, as patients will have been waiting for additional time before a ‘decision to admit’ was made.
+The total number of patients waiting over 12 hours for an emergency admission increased significantly from about 38,900 in September to approximately 49,600 in September 2024.
+The number of patients waiting over 12 hours for an emergency admission in October 2024 was around 68 times higher than in October 2019 – pre-pandemic.
+Note that this number represents an underestimate of actual waiting times, as patients will have been waiting for additional time before a ‘decision to admit’ was made.

 GPs are finding it harder to make referrals